uPortal-Attic/uportal-home/docs/apereo-incubation.md

 Naming considerations: Names should reflect uPortal commitment and represent how the product should be used.

+Benito Gonzalez confirmed via US Patent and Trademark search that uPortal-home is not registered.

 + Proposed names:
   + `uw-frame` → `uPortal-app-framework`